By Rowan Clifford

 I mean, Airbnb certainly promises a lot, but how does it really affect the only metric you really care about…

-*All data and statistics provided by Airdna, who specialise in providing insights and performance metrics for Airbnb.
+*All data and statistics provided by Airdna, who specializes in providing insights and performance metrics for Airbnb.

 The stats speak for themselves.